How to Find out Who Owns a House or Land

 Claiming unregistered land can be a complicated process to complete without legal guidance, so we suggest you seek legal help such as a solicitor who can help you through the process.

 The property is unregistered, how do I find out who the owners are?

 This is one of the most common problems people come across when trying to find out who the owners are for land or a property.
 As mentioned earlier, you may have already conducted some investigate work by asking around your local and surrounding areas.
 Another method when finding out who owns a house is to check the County Records Office or to check if any planning applications have been made in the past.

 I can’t find the exact boundaries between my property and my neighbours; how can I find this information out?

 In England and Wales, there is often no record of exact boundaries between two properties, so it can often be difficult knowing how to find out who owns a piece of land, such as a hedge, tree, wall or fence between properties.

 However, you are able to get an idea of where the boundaries for your property are by checking its title deeds.
-If you’re unsure of what title deeds are, we have a useful blog post which explains them in detail.
 Boundary information may not be included in the property’s title deeds, however, it may be helpful to create a boundary agreement with your neighbour to determine your exact boundaries.